Ph.D. in Computer Science

 The doctoral program in computer science is designed to attract students who have the greatest potential for expanding the frontiers of knowledge and transferring this knowledge to others.
 The program requires a significant breadth of understanding in the fundamentals of computer science, the mastery of several specialized subjects and the creativity to extend the body of knowledge on a particular subject through significant original research.

-Each potential candidate must meet the general admission requirements and follow the process for applying presented in the Academic Overview section of the university catalog.
+Each potential candidate must meet the general admission requirements and follow the process for applying presented in the

 To qualify for admission to the doctoral program in computer science, a candidate must demonstrate the potential for success in this program.
 A student may do so by one of the following means: